Dog meat: Vietnam

 Around five million dogs are slaughtered in Vietnam every year, making the country the second-biggest consumer of dog meat in the world after China.
 The consumption has been criticized by many in Vietnam and around the world as most of the dogs are pets stolen and killed in brutal ways, usually by being bludgeoned, stabbed, burned alive, or having their throat slit.
 Vietnam does not have strong regulations to stop the practice.
-Dog thieves are rarely punished, and neither are the people who buy and sell stolen meat.
 Dog meat is particularly popular in the urban areas of the north, and can be found in special restaurants which specifically serve dog meat.

 A 2013 survey on VietNamNet, with a participation of more than 3,000 readers, showed that the majority of people, at 80%, supported eating dog meat.
 Up to 66 percent of the readers said that dog meat is nutritious and has been a traditional food for a very long time.
-Some 13% said eating dog meat is okay but dog slaughtering must be strictly controlled in order to avoid embarrassing images.
+Some 13% said eating dog meat is acceptable but dog slaughtering must be strictly controlled to avoid embarrassing images.

 Dog meat is believed to bring good fortune in Vietnamese culture.
 It is seen as being comparable in consumption to chicken or pork.
 In urban areas, there are neighbourhoods that contain many dog meat restaurants.
 For example, on Nhat Tan Street, Tây Hồ District, Hanoi, many restaurants serve dog meat.
 Groups of customers, usually male, seated on mats, will spend their evenings sharing plates of dog meat and drinking alcohol.
 The consumption of dog meat can be part of a ritual usually occurring toward the end of the lunar month for reasons of astrology and luck.
 Restaurants which mainly exist to serve dog meat may only open for the last half of the lunar month.

 Dog meat is also believed to raise men's libido.
 There used to be a large smuggling trade from Thailand to export dogs to Vietnam for human consumption.
 A concerted campaign between 2007 and 2014 by animal activists in Thailand, led by the Soi Dog Foundation, convinced authorities in both Thailand and Vietnam that the dog meat trade was a hindrance to efforts to tackle rabies in Southeast Asia.
 In 2014, Thailand introduced a new law against animal cruelty, which greatly increased penalties faced by dog smugglers.
 The trade had significantly diminished.

 In 2009, dog meat was found to be a main carrier of the Vibrio cholerae bacterium, which caused the summer epidemic of cholera in northern Vietnam.